-In wolves-versus-cattle clash in northeast Washington, theft allegations leveled against “range riders”
+In wolves-versus-cattle clash in northeast Washington, theft allegations leveled against ‘range riders’

 WDFW detective Lenny Hahn first started investigating the DS Ranch on Oct.
 15, 2018.
 At that time, the contract was valued at $352,000 and listed seven different people, including Jolene and Arron Scotten and several of their relatives, some of whom lived together.

-According to cell phone records obtained via a search warrant, there were numerous times Scotten and his wife said they were working when they were not.
+According to cellphone records obtained via a search warrant, there were numerous times Scotten and his wife said they were working when they were not.
 Some of those periods aligned with times when wolves attacked cattle.

 Washington’s lethal removal policy allows for the killing of wolves if they kill or injure livestock three times in a 30-day period or four times in a 10-month period — but only if two nonlethal deterrents have already been deployed.